 FOREIGN LANGUAGE NPS Code SCED Code NPS Course Title Number of Semest ers Credits Per Semester Prerequisite(s) FL1101 06121 FRENCH YEAR 1 FY 1 None writing.
-Students learn to ma anipulate im duces the fundamentals of French by portant structures of the language wit riate.
-The foundation of the French p hin a basic vocabulary ar nd idiom range.
-Relevant aspects of FL1102 06122 FRENCH YEAR 2 FY I Successful completion of French Year 1 speaking, reading, and writing are introduced and mastered ng.
-Structure d.
-Culture ar inues introducing the fundamentals of es and vocabulary studied in French \nd nd customs of French speaking peopl he foundation of the French program ∕ear One a es also cor re reviewed.
-A dditional structures and vocabulary FL1103 06123 FRENCH YEAR 3 FY 1 Successful completion of French Year 2 A general review of appropri iate aspects n spoken ar er develops the skills of listening, spe of French Year One and Two is pres nd written form.
+Students learn to ma Course Description: This course introduces the fundamentals of French by stressing the four skills of listening, speaking, reading, and viriting.
+Students learn to manipulate important structures of the language within a basic vocabulary and idiom range.
+Relevant aspects of French culture are introduced as appropriate.
+The foundation of the French program is directed toward developing proficiency in students use of the language.
+FL1102 06122 FRENCH YEAR 2 FY I Successful completion of French Year 1 speaking, reading, and writing are introduced and mastered Course Description: This course continues introducing the fundamentals of French by stressing the development of the skills of listening, speaking, reading, and writing.
+Structures and vocabulary studied in French Year One are reviewed.
+Additional structures and vocabulary are introduced and mastered.
+Culture and customs of French speaking peoples also continue as a focus of learning.
+The development of proficiency in language usage remains the foundation of the French program.
+FL1103 06123 FRENCH YEAR 3 FY 1 Successful completion of French Year 2 A general review of appropri iate aspects n spoken ar er develops the skills of listening, spe of French Year One and Two is pres nd written form.
 Oral expression will b ented.
 Stud dents will expa FL1104 06124 FRENCH YEAR 4 FY 1 Successful completion of French Year 3 Course Description: This course expands upon and refines the skills of listening, speaking, reading, and writing and further reinforces the study of culture.
 Reviewing of material from French Year One, Two, and Three will be done according to individual needs.
 Self-expression in French at an advanced level will be emphasized for both oral and written communication.
 The development of proficiency in language usage remains the basis of the French program.
 This is an honors level class with weighted credit.
-FL4106 Advanced Placement French FY 1 Successful completion of French Year 4 and teacher recommendation and reflective writing.
-The fe with an emphasis on nonfict Course Description: This Advanced Placement course will emphasize expository, analytical and argumentative writing as well as personal and reflective writing.
+FL4106 Advanced Placement French FY 1 Successful completion of French Year 4 and teacher recommendation Course Description: This Advanced Placement course will emphasize expository, analytical and argumentative writing as well as personal nd reflective writing.
 The focus of the writing is on rhetoric, style, richness, and complexity.
-In addition, students will read complex texts, with an emphasis on nonfiction and a concentration on authors' use of language.
-The course is designed as preparation for the College Board Advanced Placement Examination carries weighted credit.
+In addition, students will read complex texts, vith an emphasis on nonfiction and a concentration on authors' use of language.
+The course is designed as preparation for the College loard Advanced Placement Examination carries weighted credit.